 Although DKW’s came third overall in the 1956 and ’58 Rallye Monte Carlo (there was no event in 1957), the highest placing for 1959 was a Class win for Siegfried Eikelmann and Hans Wencher who also came 7th overall.

 Siegfried Eikelmann and Hans Wencher – class winners (under 1000cc) and 7th overall in the ’59 Monte Carlo Rally

 The F91 of Michel Grosgogeat and Pierre Biagini came 11th overall.
 This team had been rallying with great success since 1952 and had been driving in a DKW F91 since 1956 (they previously drove a Panhard Dyna).

 Entries came from all over Europe.
 Here are the Dutch team for the ’59 Monte - L. P. M. C. de Schutter and P. H. M. Hendrick.

-Pat Moss, wife of Grand Prix driver Stirling Moss, ran 10th in an Austin A40, beating all the Austin-Healeys!
+Pat Moss, sister of Grand Prix driver Stirling Moss, ran 10th in an Austin A40, beating all the Austin-Healeys!

 Overall, the outright winner of the 1959 rally was a Citroen DS19

 I'll be posting up more of Brendan's DKW rallying stories shortly, including the 1954 European circuit and DKW rallying in Africa.
 Look forward to it!